 What is the difference in travel classes?

-Economy Class, Business Class and First Class differ primarily in seat comfort and service on board.
+Economy, Premium Economy, Business and First Class differ primarily in the comfort of seats and service on board.

-Economy Class seats are usually at the back or middle part of aircraft.
+Economy Class seats are usually located in the rear or middle of the cabin.
 These are the cheapest seats since their width is 17-18.3 inches with legroom between 29 and 32 inches (domestic flights) or 29.5-35.8 inches (international flights).

 Economy Class services can differ significantly depending on the airline.
 However, it is mandatory that every passenger seat has a folding table and a seat-back pocket containing an emergency evacuation diagram.

-Besides, Economy Class fares are usually non-refundable and non-exchangeable: the cheaper is the fare, the more expensive it is to refund or change.
+Besides, Economy Class fares are usually non-refundable and non-changeable: the cheaper is the fare, the more expensive it is to refund or change.